 ADMISSIONS TO THE SCHOOL will be determined by the Governing Body.
 Parents must complete a Local Authority Preference Form or apply online via the website www.knowsley.gov.uk/schooladmissions.
-If you wish to have your application considered against that school's faith/denomination criteria then you should ALSO complete the Supplementary Form which is available from the school or to download from the Local Authority website.
+If you wish to have your application considered against that school's faith/denomination criteria then you should ALSO complete the Supplementary Form which is available from the school.
 All preferences listed will be considered on an equal basis and, where there are more applications than the number of places available, the following set of OVERSUBSCRIPTION CRITERIA will be applied:

 - 1. Looked after children and previously looked after children.
 This includes children who appear to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
-Baptised Catholic children and baptized children of another faith who have a sibling in the school at the time of admission. - 3.
-Baptised Catholic children resident in the parish of St Columba's. - 4.
+Baptised Catholic children who have a sibling in the school at the time of admission. - 3.
+Baptised Catholic children resident in the parish of St Columba & St John Fisher (the part of the parish formerly referred to as St Columba). - 4.
 Other baptised Catholic children. - 5.
-Other children who have a sibling in the school at the time of admission. - 6.
-Children from other Christian denominations.
+Other children who have a sibling in the school at the time of admission.

+- 6. Children from other Christian denominations.
 Proof of Baptism in the form of a Baptismal Certificate or confirmation in writing that the applicant is a member of their Faith community from an appropriate Minister of Religion is required. - 7.
 Children of other faiths.
-An appropriate Faith Leader would need to confirm in writing Admission Policy 2022-2023 that the applicant is a member of their faith group.
+An appropriate Faith Leader would need to confirm in writing that the applicant is a member of their faith group.